Russel88/DAtest/README.md

 ======

-This is a package for comparing different differential abundance methods used in microbial marker-gene (e.g. 16S rRNA), RNA-seq and protein abundance analysis.
+This is a package for comparing different differential abundance methods used in microbial marker-gene (e.g. 16S rRNA), RNA-seq and protein/metabolite abundance analysis.

 There are many methods for testing differential abundance and no gold standard, but results can vary a lot between the different statistical methods.
 The false positive rate and the power of the different methods highly depends on the dataset.
-This package aims at aiding the analyst in choosing a method based on empirical testing.
+This package aims at aiding the analyst in choosing a method for a specific dataset based on empirical testing.

 #### The method goes as follows: